Our Strategy

 Why it’s important

-Our social responsibility strategy is key to giving something back to the communities where we operate, and to supporting our talent strategy in recruiting the employees of tomorrow.
+Our People pillar within our ESG strategy is key to supporting the communities where we operate (for example in Biodiversity activities), and supporting our talent strategy in recruiting the employees of tomorrow (for example through STEM activities).

 Financial Highlights (£m)